Skandashramam

 First Walk

-An hour or so later I walked back down from the cave and sat a couple of times along the way to enjoy the views of Tiruvannamalai through the heat haze hanging over the plains below, with the temple towers of the town standing in the middle of the urban sprawl like a scene from centuries past.
+An hour or so later I walked back down from the cave and sat a couple of times along the way to enjoy the views of Tiruvannamalai visible through the heat haze hanging over the plains below, with the towers of the Arunachaleshwar Temple standing in the middle of the urban sprawl like a scene from centuries past.
 At the bottom of the hill I stopped to talk with Siva, a young man who made his way up to the hill each day to sell his stone carvings.
-Bought one off him which was in the shape of the holy hill, with Ramana Maharshi’s face on one side carved into it and on the other the sacred syllable Om with rays of light emanating outwards in all directions from the centre.
+Bought one off him which was in the shape of Arunachala, with Ramana Maharshi’s face on one side carved into it and on the other the sacred syllable Om with rays of light emanating outwards in all directions from the centre.
 Loved it as soon as I saw it and paid him handsomely without putting too much energy into the haggle.
 Siva was pleased about that and blessed it before he wrapped it up in some newspaper to hand over to me.
-It felt good having walked up the hill to the cave where I had sat inside in a state of deep meditation and it felt good to have made my way back down again, so I planned in my mind to do the same thing the next morning.
+It felt good having walked up the hill to the cave where I had sat inside absorbed in a state of deep meditation and it felt good to have made my way back down again, so I planned in my mind to do the same thing the next morning.

 Second Walk

-After breakfast I walked up to the cave again, sitting in silence in the same place where Ramana Maharshi had stayed for those 7 years in the early decades of the twentieth century.
+After breakfast I walked up to Skandasramam again, sitting in silence in the same place where Ramana Maharshi had stayed for those 7 years in the early decades of the 20th century.
 This time around I had no out of body experience or anything like that but I did make a connection which left me pondering over the fact that what is subjective can sometimes combine with what is supposedly the outside objective.
-It dawned on me as I sat there in the cave that the red flame which I had been experiencing on and off in my meditations over the last few weeks, which in particular had been very strong when I was in a place called Honey Valley for a few days up in the hills of Coorg, was similar to the flaming peak of Arunachala.
-It is a fact the holy hill is depicted in drawings and carvings with a red flame on top of it.
-On special days such as when there is a full moon at the end of a religious festival, a fire beacon is lit which blazes from the top of it as devotees perform circumambulation around the bottom of the hill throughout the course of the night.
+It dawned on me as I sat there in the cave that the red flame image which I had been experiencing on and off in my meditations over the last few weeks, and in particular had been very strong when I was in a place called Honey Valley for a few days up in the hills of Coorg, was similar to the flaming peak of Arunachala.
+It is a fact the holy hill is often depicted in drawings and carvings with a red flame on top of it.
+On special days such as when there is a full moon or at the end of a religious festival, a fire beacon is lit which blazes from the summit as devotees perform circumambulation around the bottom of the hill throughout the course of the night.
 I therefore took it as a sign that it might well have been the case Arunachala had been calling me and that indeed was why I had made the journey to Tiruvannamalai.
 Deluded fantasy possibly, but maybe not!
-Maybe this was my time to be there and maybe I will never have that red flame vision ever again now that I had made it to the ashram and the holy hill.
+Maybe this was my time to be there and maybe I will never have that red flame vision ever again now that I had made it to the ashram and been up the holy hill.
 Who knows?
-No explanation for it really, but all I felt as I sat there with my back against the wall of the cave, was that it seemed to make perfect sense, which is all I have to go on at the end of the day, being an inexplicable codification of my own experience.
+No explanation for it really, but I felt as I sat there with my back against the wall of the cave, that it seemed to make perfect sense, which is all I have to go on at the end of the day, it being an inexplicable codification of my own experience.

-Leave a Reply
+Leave a comment